teckel12/LuaTelemetry/README.md

 ## Notes

-* Planned support of FkSky D-series telemetry receivers in INAV v2.0
+* INAV v2.0+ is required for FkSky D-series telemetry compatibility
 * INAV v1.9.1+ is required for F.Port compatibility
 * INAV v1.8+ is required for `Home reset` voice notification
 * Crossfire is **NOT** supported due to missing telemetry data required by Lua Telemetry